 The ball is rolling.
-The our household goods have been shipped.
+Our household goods have been shipped.
 The keys to our flat have been returned to the landlord.
 We’re staying in a hotel for our last two weeks in Poznan.
 It’s an emotional time.

-I never expected to feel an attachment to the little two bedroom flat that was originally referred to a Blue Kitchen while Ed was apartment hunting.
+I never expected to feel an attachment to the little two-bedroom flat that was originally referred to as Blue Kitchen while Ed was apartment hunting.
 Over the course of five years, a lot happens, many memories were made in that flat:

 - wandering the flat aimlessly after Ed left for work in my early days, until I found things to fill my time

 - a lot of baking was done in the tiny and appliance challenged kitchen

 - the fun of getting the guest room ready for family and friends from the states when they visited